HackYourFutureBelgium/bf-no-sql/README.md

 7. **Creating Models and Schemas with Mongoose:**

-   - Teach how to define schemas using Mongoose's schema definition methods.
+   - Define schemas using Mongoose's schema definition methods.
    - Show how to create models based on schemas for different collections.

 8. **Validation and Middleware:**